-What’s the best way to evaluate the performance of your hand personal protective equipment?
-That’s easy – a glove trial.
-It’s the process of field-testing different models of safety gloves, either from a single source or from several manufacturers, in order to identify the best glove for a particular job.
-Looking at things like comfort, usability, and applicability specific to your workers.
-When done correctly, the benefits of a glove trial include:
+A glove trial is the best way to evaluate the performance of your hand personal protective equipment.
+By going through the process of field-testing different models of safety gloves (either from a single source or from several manufacturers) and looking at things like comfort, usability, and applicability specific to your workers, you can identify the best glove for a particular job.

 - Improved hand safety program and equipment